heuripedes/ipsbehead/README.md

 Compiling
 ---------

-To compile ipsbehead just run `make` in the source directory. ipsbehead does not depend on any third party libraries and is known to compile under gcc and clang.
+ipsbehead does not depend on any third party libraries and is known to compile under gcc and clang.
 Microsoft compilers have not been tested.

+* To compile under **windows**, make sure you have Mingw or Mingw-w64 installed, go to ipsbehead directory and type `make win`.
+An executable called ipsbehead.exe will be created.

+* To compile under **unix**es, make sure you have the development packages installed (build-essential, XCode, base-devel or whatever it is called in your system) and run `make unix` in the ipsbehead directory.

 Usage
 -----

 	./ipsbehead input.ips output.ips
+	./ipsbehead.exe input.ips output.ips